Educational Foundation Mini-Grant Awards

 - A typical budget submission might include line items for travel expenses, supplies, equipment needed, stipend amount (if applicable), and personnel expense (such as the typing of a report or other clerical needs).
 Try to be as specific as reasonably possible.

-- The project aligns itself with the mission and goals of The Center to Promote Excellence at Delaware County Community College
+- The project aligns itself with the mission and goals of The Carter Center for Excellence in Teaching at Delaware County Community College

-- The project promotes excellence in teaching and learning via activities related to the personal, instructional, or institutional components of professional development as described by The Center to Promote Excellence
+- The project promotes excellence in teaching and learning via activities related to the personal, instructional, or institutional components of professional development as described by The Carter Center for Excellence in Teaching.

 - The project proposal includes evidence of instructional benefit and application for students and/or support of the professional development of faculty and/or staff